-Anglers often brag about catch and release fishing.
-But watching a newbie handle fish makes me slap my forehead.
-Swing the fish into the boat, grab it by the lip, drop it on the deck, chase it around like a greased pig then hold for a photo and flip it back overboard, you might as well toss the poor thing in the cooler.
+Anglers often brag about catch and release fishing, but watching a newbie manhandle fish makes me slap my forehead in frustration.
+To truly give the fish a fighting chance, take the time to learn the proper method to catch-photo-release them.
+Otherwise you might as well toss the poor things in the cooler.

 After years of research, conservationists have developed the best method to release a fish.
 Richard Abrams, a biological administrator in Florida, has been spreading the message through outreach and education.
 Follow these rules for a safe and effective release.